Podcast: Play in new window | Download

-English words from the same PIE root include bloom, blossom, blade, flower, flour, flourish, foliage and folio [source].
+English words from the same roots include afraid, free, proper and possibly Friday [source].

 Friday?
 It comes from Old English frīġedæġ [ˈfriː.jeˌdæj] (Friday), from Proto-Western-Germanic *Frījā dag (Friday, “Frigg’s day”), a calque of the Latin diēs Veneris (Friday, “day of Venus”).
 Frījā/Frigg was the Norse goddess of love, and associated with the Roman goddess Venus.
 Her name possibly comes from Proto-Germanic *frijōną (to love, free, like), from *frijaz (free), from PIE *priHós (dear, beloved, happy, free), from *preyH- (to love, to please) [source].